davibrazinno/chat-app/README.md

 Dependencies:
 1. MongoDB running on port 27017
-2. RabbitMQ running on port 6572
+2. RabbitMQ running on port 5672

-A Docker compose file is included for both dependencies, from the root dir run:
+The project is Dockerized, React Frontend, NodeJS Backend, and dependencies are included.
+To start all the containers run:
 ```
 docker-compose up
 ```

+Wait until the containers start, then access the app on http://localhost:3000/

 #### Backend (/server)